databendlabs/databend/website/datafuse/docs/rfcs/query/0003-data-shuffle.md

 ### Parser and AST

-DataFuse uses the third-party SQL parser and its AST.
+Databend uses the third-party SQL parser and its AST.
 For more information, see: https://github.com/ballista-compute/sqlparser-rs

 ### PlanBuilder and Plan

-A query plan (or query execution plan) is a sequence of steps used to access data in DataFuse.
+A query plan (or query execution plan) is a sequence of steps used to access data in Databend.
 It is built by PlanBuilder from AST.
 We also use tree to describe it(similar to AST).
 But it has some differences with AST:

 - Plan is serializable and deserializable.
 - Plan is grammatically safe, we don't worry about it.